plone-ve/training/mastering-plone/export_code.rst

 -------

 * You can now create new content-types and store them in a reproduceable way
-* You installed the package to apoply the Generic Setup configuration
+* You installed the package to apply the Generic Setup configuration
 * You learned how to read and modify the content type schema in xml